13 Types of Orchids for Indoors that are Ideal for a Beginner

 Orchid Plants collage

-Good filtered light, high humidity, good air circulation and free-draining light soil are essential for the proper growth and blooming of orchids.
+Good filtered light, warm and humid conditions, good air circulation and free-draining, loose, orchids soil are essential for blooming and for the proper growth of orchids.

-Our list of the 13 most popular orchids that can successfully be grown indoors include Boat Orchids, Cattleya Orchids, Brassavola Orchids, Moth Orchids, Lady Slippers Orchids, Vanda Orchids, Nun Orchids among others.
+The best 13 orchids for indoors include Boat Orchids, Cattleya Orchids, Brassavola Orchids, Moth Orchids, Lady Slippers Orchids, Vanda Orchids, Nun Orchids among others.

 1. Boat Orchids (Cymbidium Orchids)